alonsodomin/cron4s/docs/src/main/tut/docs/index.md

 val parsed = Cron("10-35 2,4,6 * ? * *")
 ```

-We will get an `Either[InvalidCron, CronExpr]`, the left side giving us an error description if the parsing
+We will get an `Either[Error, CronExpr]`, the left side giving us an error description if the parsing
 has failed.
 In the above example the expression parsed successfully but if we pass a wrong or invalid expression
 we will get the actual reason for the failure in the left side of the `Either`: